azrael0learza/Natis-Application-Bots/README.md

-# Bots-Section
+# Natis-Application-Bots

-Different Bots for different things
+These bots will automate the different types of application processes on the Natis website.